roguehistory/Hist_Digh3814/content/en/week/7/instructions.md

 1. As you did for week one, make another notes.md entry and put it in your private github repository for week 7.

-2. TODO   .
+2. In your reflective journal, drawing on your annotations of what you've read, your notes from what you've listened to, and the work you've done (both the successes and the not-quite-successes) discuss the potential for these 'future archaeologies' to be unethical, alienating, or conversely liberating or powerful new lenses for understanding humanity.
 Put your journal entry in your repo.

-Drawing on your annotations of what you've read (and/or your notes from what you've listened to), discuss ...

 ### Log Your Work